sagemath/trac_to_gh/Issue 7482.md

 ```
 Assignee: tbd

+This depends on #7514.

 College teacher often say that by far the biggest obstruction to people switching from Maple to Sage is that:

  (1) symbolic variables don't magically spring into existence when used

  (2) one has to use object oriented notation---foo.bar(...)---to access methods of an object.

 Issue created by migration from https://trac.sagemath.org/ticket/7482